Hotel Liability- When is a hotel liable for damage to or loss of guest property? A comprehensive overview

 When is a Hotel Exempt from Liability for Damage or Loss?

-1. For high-value items – the guest did not declare them to the hotel owner and did not comply with a request to deposit them (e.g., in the hotel safe);
+1. For high-value items – the guest did not declare them and did not comply with a request to deposit them (e.g., in the hotel safe);

-2. The guest did not notify the hotel of the loss/damage within a reasonable time after discovering it or when they should have discovered it;
+2. The guest did not notify of the loss/damage within a reasonable time after discovering it or when they should have discovered it;

 3. The damage or loss was due to unforeseen circumstances that the hotel could not have foreseen or prevented.